nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 You'll need:

 - [Visual Studio Code](http://code.visualstudio.com/)
-- [CMake] (https://cmake.org/download/) Download the latest stable version from and install it (Minimum required version is 3.7).
+- [CMake](https://cmake.org/download/) Download the latest stable version from and install it (Minimum required version is 3.7).
 - [Python 3.6.5](https://www.python.org/ftp/python/3.6.5/python-3.6.5.exe) Required for uploading the nanoCLR to the ESP32.

 ## Setting up the build environment for ESP32

-To save time, you can use the `install-base.ps1` Power Shell script to download the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja Zips.
+To save time, you can use the `install-tools.ps1` Power Shell script to download the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja Zips.
 It will download the zips into the repository folder and extract them into the folder:

    - `C:\Esp32_Tools`

-Open Power Shell and run the script `.\install-base.ps1`.
+Open Power Shell and run the script `.\install-tools.ps1`.
 Subfolders follow the names used in the automated build tool AppVeyor (see manual install below and appveyor.yml)

    - `C:\Esp32_Tools\1.22.0-80`
    - `C:\Esp32_Tools\esp-idf-v3.0`